 Lars André Rødne, CEO at Rødne Fjord Cruise

-Servogear controllable pitch propellers have feathering position capabilities.
-This feature can be used by sailing vessels to minimize resistance and speed loss while sailing, or by multi-screw motor vessels for special operational conditions.
+Servogear controllable pitch propellers have feathering position capabilities (also known as sailing position).
+This feature can be used by yachts to minimize resistance and speed loss while sailing, or by multi-screw motor vessels for special operational conditions.
 This reduces the drag, resulting in a significantly improved fuel economy in transit/steam.

 Servogear CPP - Feathering Position from Servogear AS on Vimeo.